Raz-Dahan/aws_s3_flask_app/README.md

    pip install -r app/requirements.txt
    ```

-3. Set up your AWS credentials and S3 bucket name by creating a `.env` file in the `app/` directory.
+3. Set up your AWS credentials and S3 bucket name by creating a `.env` file on your local machine and update the `ENV_Path` in `deploy.sh`.
 Example:

    ```plaintext
    AWS_ACCESS_KEY_ID=your_access_key_id
    AWS_SECRET_ACCESS_KEY=your_secret_access_key
    S3_BUCKET_NAME=your_bucket_name
    ```
+4. Place AWS RSA key file on your local machine and update the `RSA_Key` in `deploy.sh`.

 ## Usage

-1. Run the Flask application:
+1. Run the Flask application localy:

    ```bash
    python app.py
    ```

-   Alternatively, if you're using Docker, you can run the application as a Docker container:
+   Alternatively you can run the application as a Docker container on an AWS EC2:

    ```bash
    chmod u+x deploy.sh